Having trouble navigating the Canadian tax code?

 Your ACB is the total average cost (in CAD) of each unit of that cryptocurrency at any given time.

-While mining cryptocurrency can at times be considered as a hobby, it’s more likely that you are generating business income through your cryptocurrency mining.
-This income should be filed along with any other normal business income.
+Tokens generated from business mining should be filed along with any other normal business income.
 You can write off related expenses (like electricity).

 DeFi is a rapidly evolving space and the CRA has yet to release clear guidance on some of the common issues associated with it.

 However, it’s reasonable to assume that many of the same rules that apply to cryptocurrency will apply to transactions that take place in a DeFi setting.
 This includes the following:

 It’s reasonable to assume that airdropped tokens are considered new assets in Canada.
 Therefore, when tokens are disposed of, the entire proceeds are considered capital gains (for individuals) or income (for businesses).